-- 1.2.
-The following are common examples of events entitling a supplier or a customer to be temporarily excused from their respective obligations: - Acts of God, natural disasters, earthquakes, fire, explosions, floods, hurricanes, storms or other severe or extraordinary weather conditions, natural disasters, - Sabotage, contamination, nuclear incidents, epidemics, b) - War (civil or other and whether declared or not), military or other hostilities, terrorist acts or similar, riot, rebellion, insurrection, revolution, civil disturbance, or usurped authority), - Strikes or other industrial disputes that affect an essential portion of the d) supplies or works, except with respect to workers under the control of the party asking for relief due to this event.

-Examples of Force Majeure events

-- 1.3.
-The list of Force Majeure events should be more elaborated when the contract is performed in relation to business and operative environments that are unstable, and may also include, if relevant: - a) Non-availability or loss of export permit or license for the products/ solutions to be delivered, or of visas/ permits for supplier's personnel,
+Illustrative and non-exhaustive definition 1.1.
+If a list of Force Majeure events is provided, the list should be clearly described as illustrative and non-exhaustive, as well as supplemented by a catch-all definition of Force Majeure, referring to any other circumstances beyond the affected party's reasonable control.
+Reasonably detailed definition 1.2. owing are common examples of events entitling a supplier or a customer to borarily excused from their respective obligations: Acts of God, natural disasters, earthquakes, fire, explosions, floods, hurricanes, storms or other severe or extraordinary weather conditions, natural disasters, Sabotage, contamination, nuclear incidents, epidemics, War (civil or other and whether declared or not), military or other hostilities, terrorist acts or similar, riot, rebellion, insurrection, revolution, civil disturbance, or usurped authority), Strikes or other industrial disputes that affect an essential portion of the supplies or works, except with respect to workers under the control of the party asking for relief due to this event.
+Examples of Force Majeure events 1.3. perform may als of Force Majeure events should be more elaborated when the contract is ned in relation to business and operative environments that are unstable, and so include, if relevant: a) Non-availability or loss of export permit or license for the products/ solutions to be delivered, or of visas/ permits for supplier's personnel,

-- Requisition or compulsory acquisition by any governmental or competent authority, embargo, or other sanctions, - Currency restrictions, shortage of transport means, general shortage of materials, restrictions on the use of or unavailability or shortage of power or other utilities.
+- Requisition or compulsory acquisition by any governmental or competent authority, embargo, or other sanctions, - c) Currency restrictions, shortage of transport means, general shortage of materials, restrictions on the use of or unavailability or shortage of power or other utilities.